Skip to content

 Citadel Park

-Just some steps away from the train station, Citadel Park is one of the most beautiful parks in Ghent.
-The park was created in 1875 however prior to its creation, the Dutch citadel of Ghent stood in the site and later the site was used as an infantry and artillery barracks.
-The Citadel Park has extensive green areas, a playground for children, pathways, a bandstand and a man-made waterfall.
+Just steps away from the train station, Citadel Park is one of the most beautiful parks in Ghent.
+The park was created in 1875; however, before its creation, the Dutch citadel of Ghent stood on the site, and later, the site was used as an infantry and artillery barracks.
+Citadel Park has extensive green areas, a playground for children, pathways, a bandstand, and a man-made waterfall.

 The Castle of the Counts

 One of the most popular and outstanding attractions in Ghent is the Castle of the Counts.
 It sits on one branch of the river Lys.
-The original castle was built in 1180 by the Count of Flanders Phillip of Alsace.
-Philip and his wife Elizabeth lived in the Castle from the years 1143 – 1191.
+The original castle was built in 1180 by the Count of Flanders, Phillip of Alsace.
+Philip and his wife Elizabeth lived in the Castle from 1143 to 1191.

 The medieval castle contains a moat and provides beautiful views of the city and the river.
-It is highly recommended to do the audio visit, as the story of the castle is told in a humorous way by a local comedian who takes you on a tour all around the castle even impersonating the Count of Flanders whilst telling you about his time living in the castle.
+It is highly recommended to do the audio visit, as the story of the castle is told humorously by a local comedian who takes you on a tour all around the castle.
+The comedian even impersonates the Count of Flanders while telling you about his time living there

-After being the residence of the Counts of Flanders, the castle was used as a court, as a prison and as a torture site from 1353 to 1491 and the castle still holds a small collection of torture equipment.
-After the castle was sold it then served as a factory and a cotton mill.
-The castle underwent some changes and repairs turning it into what it is now a Museum.
-If you want to know more about the castle and its mysterious past this is definitely a site you should see.
+After being the residence of the Counts of Flanders, the castle was used as a court, a prison, and a torture site from 1353 to 1491, and it still holds a small collection of torture equipment.
+After selling the castle, it served as a factory and cotton mill.
+The castle underwent some changes and repairs, turning it into what it is now a Museum.
+You should visit this site to learn more about the castle and its mysterious past

 #2 Take a Chocolate Making Class Bruges